When Should A Lawyer Acknowledge a Client Is Wrong?

 After the Mueller report came out, Trump asked McGahn to say that request wasn't an obstruction of justice.
 McGahn reportedly refused.
 Trump denies it.

 Since McGahn's departure, the Trump campaign has removed its business from the firm where he is a partner.
 That's a financial blow of about $5.5 million in legal fees, which the firm had earned since the start of the 2016 campaign.
-So it seems McGahn is looking for another client now.
-That's what happens sometimes when you acknowledge your client is wrong.
+But that's the risk you take when you acknowledge your client is wrong.

 In the courtroom, attorneys must defend their clients zealously.
 They should never lie to the tribunal, but they must present facts that present their client in the most favorable light.
 Trial publicity rules extend that duty -- and then some -- to the court of public opinion.